Logstash

 The repository we provide help deploy your Logstash instance comes with a

-.
+directory named config.
 All the files contained in this directory are copied

 in the Logstash configuration directory at runtime, allowing you to precisely